pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part03_airflow.md

 If you would like to experiment with a more advanced Airflow use case in CDE please visit [Bonus Lab 1](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-1-cde-airflow-orchestration-in-depth).

-[In the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part04_spark_migration_tool.md#part-4-using-the-cde-spark-migration-tool-to-convert-spark-submits-to-cde-spark-submits) you will learn the basics of Airflow Orchestration in CDE in order to deploy a pipeline of dependent CDE Jobs.
+[In the next section](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part04_spark_migration_tool.md#part-4-using-the-cde-spark-migration-tool-to-convert-spark-submits-to-cde-spark-submits) you will experiment with the CDE Spark Migration Tool to convert Spark-Submits into CDE Spark-Submits programmatically.